Ayton, Booker lead top-seeded Suns past Mavericks 121-114

 AP Sports Writer

+PHOENIX (AP) — After a brief hiatus, the Phoenix Suns that bulldozed through the regular-season schedule made an appearance on Monday night.

-PHOENIX (AP) — Deandre Ayton scored 25 points, Devin Booker added 23 and the top-seeded Phoenix Suns rolled to a 121-114 win over the Dallas Mavericks on Monday night in Game 1 of the Western Conference semifinals.
+Deandre Ayton scored 25 points, Devin Booker added 23 and the top-seeded Suns rolled to a 121-114 win over the Dallas Mavericks in Game 1 of the Western Conference semifinals.

-The Suns never trailed, jumping to a 9-0 lead in the opening minutes and rarely let off the gas.
+The Suns never trailed, jumping to a 9-0 lead in the opening minutes and staying on the gas until the final minutes.
 They shot 50.5% from the field, won the rebounding edge 51-36 and beat the Mavericks for the 10th straight time, counting regular season games.

+Phoenix had a few hiccups late — making the final score a little closer than it should have been — but the Suns looked much more like the team that set a franchise record with 64 wins during the season.

+“We’ll take the win,” Suns point guard Chris Paul said.
+“It’s not always going to be pretty.
+We played well most of the game.
+We’ll look at the film tomorrow and see what we need to do differently for Game 2.”

 Luka Doncic led the Mavericks with 45 points, 12 rebounds and eight assists.
 It’s the first time Dallas has advanced to the postseason’s second round in Doncic’s four-year NBA career.